Efficient computation of null affine parameters: Conformal transformations

 \item CFLRW spacetimes: As a further generalization, consider the conformally FLRW spacetimes of reference~\cite{CFLRW}:

-The CFLRW spacetimes are of interest because they have the same null geodesics (though not the same null affine parameter) as FLRW.
-In view of the preceding discussion, for any such spacetime we can identify a suitable affine parameter as:
+{Here, $\Theta(x)$ is allowed to depend on both space and time.} The CFLRW spacetimes are of interest because they have the same null geodesics (though not the same null affine parameter) as FLRW.
+In view of the preceding discussion, for any such spacetime, we can identify a suitable affine parameter as

 We can also unwrap this as